worldmaking/digm5010/index.md

 - Many examples of [Explorable Explanations](https://explorabl.es)
   - For example, [The Wisdom and/or Madness of Crowds](https://ncase.me/crowds/)
+    - Let's take some time to go through this!

 - Another collection, focused on [Complex Systems](https://www.complexity-explorables.org)
   - Many of these are authored using [D3.js](https://d3js.org), perhaps the widest-used Javascript library for custom dynamic visualizations